Danmoreng/mtg-pwa/ai_docs/QWEN.md

 - Cite files/regions precisely.
 - Confirm understanding of requirements.
 - Target **clean, maintainable** code aligned with project conventions.
+- Ask the human to run tests and provide results in a special text file for analysis.

 ## Getting Started (for new tasks)
 1. **Review** relevant files and the project plan.